RESET Food Plan

 ► Phase III; Fasting

-This is the more aggressive therapeutic phase of the RESET Food Plan and is useful for those with chronic inflammatory conditions, diabetes, autoimmune issues, or have more than 30 pounds excess body fat.
+This is the more aggressive therapeutic phase of the RESET Food Plan and will give the best results.
+It is useful for those with chronic inflammatory conditions, diabetes, autoimmune issues, or have more than 30 pounds of excess body fat.
+Fasting reverses insulin resistance, reduces inflammation, and calms down an over-reactive system.
+It also has a calorie deficit built in for those needing to lose weight.

 If you're not feeling up to it or unmotivated simply go back to a prior phase.
-No cheating (going off RESET) until you have reasonably met your health goals.
+No cheating (going off RESET) until you have reasonably met your health goals then proceed to Phase IV.

 Types of Fasting

 Smoothie Fast: On the smoothie fast consume Cleanse smoothies only (no other foods).
+Some of you have already been using smoothies.
 The benefit of a smoothie fast is that nutrition and protein is available to prevent muscle loss while keeping detoxification pathways activated.
 It is an easy approach to reduce calories while staying satisfied.
-This fast can be followed using the partial day fasting time frames and can be followed for multiple days in a row.

-Meat Fast: This is a zero carbohydrate strategy.
-Consume any type of animal (muscle or organ) and eggs.
-Some include avocado and small amounts of cheese in this fast.
+Meat Fast: This is a zero carbohydrate strategy (only fat and protein).
+Consume any type of animal (muscle or organ).
+Eggs are also allowed.
 Eat until satisfied.
-For those healthy enough to proceed it offers supreme satiation, profound corrections to hormones that regulate cravings, reversal of insulin resistance, and a very low inflammatory state as well as retaining lean body mass (muscle).
+For those healthy enough to proceed, this fast offers supreme satiation, profound corrections to hormones that regulate cravings, reversal of insulin resistance, and a very low inflammatory state as well as retaining lean body mass (muscle).
 Many patients feel amazing eating this way (only after their bodies are fat burning from following prior phases).
 For this type of fast, the liver must be healthy enough to manage fuels.
 If the liver is not functioning optimally (e.g. advanced diabetes), severe low blood sugar states will be experienced.
 You will know because you will feel terrible instead of amazing.
 Don't force yourself.
 Listen to your body.
-This fast can also be implemented with the partial day eating pattern.

 Note: Zero carbohydrate fasts can cause water weight to drop.
 This is good because inflammation is going down but it can cause a flu-like feeling initially.
-Adding salt can help you avoid this.
+If the phases have been properly followed, then the body will have gradually adjusted to fat-burning and this will not likely be experienced.
+However, if flu-like symptoms are felt then adding salt can help.
 Also consider supplementing with magnesium, calcium, and potassium (discuss with the team).

 Note: Same concerns apply from the meat fast regarding water weight.

-Water Fast: This is the most aggressive fast.
-Water fasting can be risky for loss of muscle tissue and depletion of core nutrients.
+Water Fast: This is the most aggressive fast we commonly use clinically.
+Water fasting can be risky for loss of muscle tissue and depletion of core nutrients which is why it is important to follow the prior phases first.
 Without first getting the body to burn fat efficiently the body may produce stress hormones from the adrenal glands to produce sugar to get through the fast.
 This pathway is called "gluconeogenesis" and breaks down muscle.
-The best way to avoid this is to spend more time with the prior phases and types of fasts and to only proceed when feeling ready.
+The best way to avoid this is to spend more time with the prior phases and Types of Fasts and to only proceed when feeling ready.
 Subjective symptoms give the best clues for whether or not an individual is ready for (or needs to do) a water fast.
 Cravings, fatigue, weakness, and shakiness (low blood sugar feeling) are the best indicators that someone is NOT ready for a water fast and that prior phases need to be followed longer.

 Ideally, an extended fast (for those capable and interested) should a done a few times a year for longevity purposes (at the change of each season is fine) each time lasting 3-7 days.